codeclimate/javascript-test-reporter/README.md

 ## Installation

-This gem only works with Code Climate accounts, so if you don't have one the first step is to create an account at: [https://codeclimate.com](https://codeclimate.com).
+This npm package requires having a user (but not necessarily a paid account) on Code Climate, so if you don't have one the first step is to create an account at: [https://codeclimate.com](https://codeclimate.com).
 Then:

 1. Generate coverage data in [Lcov](http://ltp.sourceforge.net/coverage/lcov/geninfo.1.php") format